astaba/tut_next_js/README.md

 - `<Table>` is a Server Component that fetches its own data, so you can pass the `searchParams` prop from the `page` to the component.

 **General rule**:
 If you want to read the params from the client, use the `useSearchParams()` hook as this avoids having to go back to the server.

+### Best practices: Debouncing

+Quering your database on every key stroke is particularly damaging for resources in case your application skale up.
+That is where **debouncing** comes into play.

+**Debouncing:**
+It is a programming practice that limits the rate at which a function can fire.

+**How:**

+1. When an event that should be debounced occurs, a timer starts.
+2. If the event occurs again before the timer expires, the timer is reset.
+3. If the timer reaches the end of its countdown, the debounced function is executed.

+You can implement debouncing in a few ways, including manually creating your own debounce function.
+To keep things simple, we'll use a library called **[use-debounce](https://www.npmjs.com/package/use-debounce)**